 Security today is less about fortifying the network perimeter and more about ensuring that only trusted users and devices access an organization’s data.
-The question is, where do you start?
+The question is, where do you start and what’s your responsibility as CISO?
 That was a big topic discussed at the Security Insight Summit in Amelia Island, Florida.

 We kicked off our summit with a Keynote Address by Ed Brindley, Senior Executive at the US Department of Defense.
 Brindley spoke about the cyber digital world, highlighting key threats and concerns pertaining to the US DoD cyber security strategy.

 “Cybersecurity is a really important part in the world we live in today.
 It has the ability to enable our world or threaten our world and our way of life,” said Brindley.

 “We need to do a much better job of understanding the threats in the space and ultimately managing risks to business, operations and way of life.”
 He confirmed that today’s digital era is wholly reliant on cyber space for economic prosperity, digital commerce, social interactions and national security.

 “Our competitors conduct cyber space operations to steal our technology, disrupt our government, and hurt our credit infrastructure.”

 Brindley said while our intelligence operations is modernizing, we still need solutions that are secure, scalable and reliable.
 “And we need advanced enterprise grade solutions that address our growing complex data set to achieve efficiencies.”

 Brindley also commented that adversaries are stealing intellectual property or information on personnel – attempting to undermine elections and our democratic process all below the level of war.
 “We are facing strategic competition from adversaries especially from Russia, China, North Korea and Iran.”

 He said Russia is trying to disrupt our nation including their cyber election interference.
 He warned that many adversaries are seeking to capture emerging technologies that will thrive future economic growth.”